 In the present study, other adverse reactions observed were pain at injection site (21.21%), swelling at injection site (15.53%) and redness at injection site (14.39%).
-Following pentavalent vaccination, 127 children (66.8%) experienced pain at the injection site, 84 (44.2%) developed swelling, and 72 (37.8%) showed redness at the injection site in a study conducted by Bansal et al. [15].
-In a study by Khatereh et al., mild local reactions and pain were reported in 31.5% and 11.2% of cases, respectively [16]
+Following pentavalent vaccination, 127 children (66.8%) experienced pain at the injection site, 84 (44.2%) developed swelling, and 72 (37.8%) showed redness at the injection site in a study conducted by Bansal et al (17).
+In a study by Khatereh et al (18), mild local reactions and pain were reported in 31.50% and 11.20% of cases, respectively.

 Seizures were the least common AEFI reported in our study, occurring in 1.52% cases.
-Similarly, in a study by Khatereh et al. the least common AEFIs included encephalitis (0.1%) and convulsions (0.2%) [16].
-Khazaei et al. reported seizure episodes caused by fever in 1.63 % of infants following pentavalent vaccine [17].
+Similarly, in a study by Khatereh et al. the least common AEFIs included encephalitis (0.1%) and convulsions (0.20%) (18).
+Seizure episodes caused by fever in 1.63 % of infants following pentavalent vaccine (19).

 In the current study, the demographic profile and birth history of infants showed no effect on the adverse events following vaccination.
-Similarly, Karami et al. observed no significant difference in the incidence of complications following pentavalent vaccination between male and female children [18].
-In contrast, Dixit et al. reported that most AEFIs were reported in males (60.2%) [9].
+Similarly, Karami et al. observed no significant difference in the incidence of complications following pentavalent vaccination between male and female children (20).
+In contrast, research by Dixit et al (11) reported that most AEFIs were reported in males (60.20%).

 In the present study we did not find any serious adverse events such as death and any permanent damage.
 There was no evidence of encephalopathy post-pentavalent vaccination in our study.
-This finding aligns closely with study done by Varun paramkusham et al. [19].
+This finding aligns closely with study done by Paramkusham et al (21), which stated that there were only mild side effects such as local reactions at the injection site, fever, etc., with the highest frequency after pentavalent and BCG vaccines and no reports of serious effects, particularly permanent damage or chronic symptoms..

 Fear of pain remains a common barrier to vaccination, although this was not observed among participants in our study.
-Concern about vaccine safety is a contributing factor to increased vaccine hesitancy, defined as delaying acceptance or refusing a vaccine despite its availability No fear of AEFI was found in our study group unlike the findings in the study done by Ma'rifati et al. (2023) [20].
+Concern about vaccine safety is a contributing factor to increased vaccine hesitancy, defined as delaying acceptance or refusing a vaccine despite its availability no fear of AEFI was found in our study group unlike the findings in the study done by Ma'rifati et al (22), which stated that fear of injections, vaccine hesitancy, AEFI concerns, perceived accessibility, and vaccine information - were found to be significantly associated with COVID-19 vaccine acceptance in Salatiga (p = 0.00 for each variable).